microchip-pic-avr-examples/pic18f16q41-person-detector-mplab-mcc/README.md

 * In Device Resources:
   * Drivers → CMP → CMP1
   * Once the peripheral is added, modify the peripheral to match the image below.
-  * Ensure to change the custom name of the CMP1 to "Analog_Input" in the Pins tab.

 ![ComparatorConfiguration](./images/Comparator.png)